ChemCryst/crystals/newdocs/interface/menus.rst

 ^^^^^^^^^^^^^^
 PLATON Squeeze
 ^^^^^^^^^^^^^^
-The Squeeze utility in PLATON is used to detect voids in a structure large enough to hold a molecule of solvent or a counter ion.
+The Squeeze utility in PLATON is used to detect voids large enough to hold a molecule of solvent or a counter ion in a structure.
 The discrete Fourier transform of the difference electron density in the void is added to structure factors computed from the rest of the structure.
 This procedure is used when no reasonable atomic model can by assigned to the electron density in the void.